Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Additionally, like Kaplan, these videos are quite short – generally just 5 to 15 minutes in length depending on the subject.
 As such, the Princeton Review videos are also a good fit for high school students.

-Princeton Review also provides some top shelf textbooks.
+Princeton Review also provides some high-quality textbooks.
 I found these books to be extremely well-written and clear.
-The content review and testing strategies contained in the primary course book, the SAT Manual (ACT Manual for the ACT course), were drafted in an easily understandable fashion and sprinkled with great example problems.
+The content review and testing strategies contained in the primary review book, the SAT Manual (or ACT Manual), were drafted in an easily understandable fashion and sprinkled with great example problems.

-When it comes to practice material, Princeton Review easily gets the win.
+When it comes to review material, Princeton Review easily gets the win.
 In terms of volume, Princeton Review beats Kaplan almost across the board.
-They provide 2,000 SAT and 1,200 ACT practice questions, to Kaplan’s 1,000 SAT and 2,000 ACT problems.
+They consistently provide thousands of practice questions for both their SAT and their ACT packages, while Kaplan offers 2,000 ACT problems but only 500 SAT problems.

-In addition, Princeton Review provides 4 Digital SAT practice tests and 8 to 14 ACT simulated exams, to Kaplan’s 2 SAT and 5 ACT exams.
+In addition, Princeton Review provides 9 Digital SAT practice tests and 5 ACT simulated exams, to Kaplan’s 4 SAT and 3 ACT exams.

-Princeton’s practice questions, like Kaplan’s, closely mirror official Digital SAT and ACT questions, and I had a hard time discerning between Princeton’s practice problems and real exam questions when side-by-side.
+Princeton’s practice questions, like Kaplan’s, closely mirror official Digital SAT and ACT questions, and I had a hard time discerning between Princeton Review’s practice problems and real exam questions when side-by-side.

 Highlight: Score Guarantees

-As mentioned above, Princeton Review offers 1400+ and 1500+ courses for the SAT, as well as 31+ and 34+ courses for the ACT, which as you can probably guess based on the names of the courses, correspond to those scores as money back guarantees.
+As mentioned above, Princeton Review offers 1400+ and 1500+ courses for the SAT, as well as 31+ and 34+ programs for the ACT, which as you can probably guess based on the names of the packages, correspond to those scores as money back guarantees.

-Now these courses do cost extra (over $2,000) and there is some fine print attached, but still, if you’re serious about scoring high and getting accepted into a top tier college, it’s hard to argue with Princeton Review’s score guarantees.
-This is something that Kaplan simply doesn’t offer.
+Now, these options do cost extra (over $2,000) and there is some fine print attached, but still, if you’re serious about scoring high and getting accepted into a top tier college, it’s hard to argue with Princeton Review’s score guarantees.

 Highlight: Content Access Period